About Us

 Apply to become a partner agency and learn how to refer students for basic needs assistance.

-Only 3% of foster youth graduate college— we need everyone's help.
-Check out some of the ways you can help.
+Only 3% of foster youth graduate college — we need everyone's help.
+Check out some of the ways you can assist

-Agencies must first apply to become an authorized referral agency.
-Approved agencies will then be able to submit a student referral to Together We Rise (TWR).
-TWR will assess the students needs and provide the resources necessary to address the students requests.
+Your program must first apply to become an authorized referral partner.
+Approved partners will then be able to refer students to Foster Love.
+We then assess the student’s needs and provide the resources necessary to address the students’ requests.

 All of the following criteria must be met:

-- Individuals currently enrolled at a college or university regardless of credit attainment, GPA, or academic standing.
+• Individuals currently enrolled at college or university regardless of credit attainment, GPA, or academic standing.
 High school and GED seniors may qualify for this program with limited funding.